Spondylosis Disability

 Step 1: Make Sure You Pass All Technical Requirements for Disability Benefits

 Many people only think about their medical issues when applying for Social Security disability.
 We get emails all the time asking if certain health problems qualify for benefits.
 You should know that it’s impossible to get disability benefits if you aren’t technically eligible.
 That means even with terminal cancer, some people get denied SSD benefits for technical reasons.
-Before you apply for disability benefits, answer these questions:
+Before you apply for benefits, answer these questions:

 1. Did you work at least 5 in the last 10 years full time for jobs where you paid Social Security/FICA taxes?
 If yes, move on to question #2.
 If no, stop here – you cannot qualify for SSD benefits.